DanBuchan/ZCoC/README.md

 It's always better that the community feels that they have no means of redress and that those in charge will take no useful or meaningful actions when required.

-Although we are obviously adults who could easily resolve any issues that might come up we're definitely not going to do that nor let people talk it out.
+Although we are obviously adults who csn easily resolve any issues that might come up but we're definitely not going to do that nor let people talk it out.

 #### Q: Why don't you care about my feelings?